Sam Cosgrove: Barnsley

 Cosgrove played twice for Birmingham in the 2023–24 EFL Cup and was a regular on the bench in Championship matches, before he was released on 1 September to enable him to join League One club Barnsley on a two-year contract.

 With his Barnsley contract due to expire, Cosgrove joined League One rivals Stockport County on 3 February 2025 on loan until the end of the 2024–25 season.
 He was released by Barnsley at the end of the 2024–25 season.

 Auckland FC

-On 19 August 2025, Auckland FC announced Cosgrove as their newest signing.
+On 19 August 2025, Auckland FC announced Cosgrove as their newest signing, with him filling their fifth foreign players slot.

 On 1 November 2025, Cosgrove scored his first goal in a 2–1 win over Adelaide United.
+On 14 March 2026, Cosgrove scored a brace in a 2–1 win over the Newcastle Jets, scoring his ninth and tenth goals of the campaign and becoming the first Auckland FC player to score 10 or more goals in a single season.

+Following the conclusion of the regular season on 26 April, Cosgrove was awarded the A-League Men Golden Boot, becoming the first Englishman to win the award.
+He shared the honour with Luka Jovanović, with both players finishing on 11 goals, the lowest since the 2006–07 season.
+Cosgrove was later included in the Professional Footballers Australia (PFA) A-League Team of the Season, alongside teammates Jesse Randall and Francis de Vries.

+Cosgrove featured in all four of Auckland FC's A-League Men finals series matches despite playing with ruptured ankle ligaments, including in the grand final, as Auckland defeated Sydney FC 1–0 to become the first New Zealand club to win the A-League Men Championship.

+On 26 August 2026, Cosgrove was shown a straight red card in Auckland FC's 1–0 defeat to Al-Ahli in the FIFA Intercontinental Cup at King Abdullah Sports City Stadium, following a lunging challenge on Valentin Atangana.
+The red card resulted in a two-match suspension, which ruled him out of the opening two matches of the 2026–27 season.